-Last year we put together a series around the “Best Hazy IPAs Available in Most Stores Right Now” Why?
-Well, traditionally we like to drink these beers fresh.
-But many larger breweries have hopped onto the hazy bandwagon, brewing delicious, more widely available versions.
-For instance, Sierra Nevada, Rogue, Bell’s, and others have launched their own successful takes on the New England IPA.
-And these have hit shelves across the country.
-Not just in one specific market.
-Similarly, the good ol’ American IPA is a beer style that we like to drink fresh, right from the tap, right after it’s bottled, or right from the source.
-Known for a beautiful floral, fruity, citrus-like character backed up by a piney or dank hop profile, American IPAs have a special place in the craft beer movement in the States.
+Because good ol’ American IPAs are a beer style that we like to drink fresh from the tap, right after it’s bottled, or right from the source.
+Known for their beautiful floral, fruity, citrus-like character backed up by a piney or dank hop profile, American IPAs have a special place in the craft beer movement in the States.

-We have legends like Fritz Maytag at Anchor, Ken Grossman at Sierra Nevada, Kim Jordan at New Belgium, and Matt Brynildson at Firestone Walker to thank for perfecting the American IPA and leveraging this style to drive the entire craft beer movement.
+We have legends like Fritz Maytag at Anchor, Ken Grossman at Sierra Nevada, Kim Jordan at New Belgium, and Matt Brynildson at Firestone Walker to thank for perfecting American IPAs and leveraging this style to drive the entire craft beer movement.

 Today, many of those same breweries continue to brew their revolutionary American IPAs.
-But now, you can find these iconic IPAs in numerous states across the country.
-These are incredible versions from major breweries coast-to-coast that distribute across numerous states.
+But now, you can find these iconic IPAs in numerous states nationwide.
+These are incredible versions from major breweries coast to coast that distribute across multiple states.

 These American IPAs are just as delicious today as they were when first brewed.
-Below you’ll find a ranking of our favorite American IPAs you can find in a store near you.
+Below you’ll find a ranking (in alphabetical order) of our favorite American IPAs you can find in a store near you.

 Anchor Liberty Ale®